“With so much youthful energy it’s like being in Never-Neverland”

-Poznan also has a rich history and the Cathedral Basilica of St. Peter and St. Paul, the oldest cathedral in Poland, is just one of the architectural highlights.
-Mieszko I, historically proven to be the first king of the original Polish state, and his son Boleslaw “the Brave”, who was crowned king in 1025, were both laid to rest in this city.
+Poznan has a rich history and the Cathedral Basilica of St. Peter and St. Paul, the oldest cathedral in Poland, is just one of the many architectural highlights.
+King Mieszko I, historically proven to be the first king of the original Polish state, and his son Boleslaw “the Brave”, who was crowned king in 1025, were both laid to rest in this city.

 Throughout Poland, Poznan is regarded as a beautiful city but it is also a popular place to visit on account of its many restaurants and vibrant nightlife.
-Amazingly, in a city with a population of around 575,000, nearly a third are under 26 and perhaps it is this which gives Poznan so much life and energy.
+Amazingly, in a city with a population of around 575,000, nearly a third are under 26 and perhaps it is this which gives the city so much life and energy.